Are you interested in authentic, healthy Japanese home cooking recipes? You are in the perfect place!

-While researching about food, I started enjoying cooking so much that it became a hobby.
+While researching food, I started enjoying cooking so much that it became a hobby.
 We invited friends to our house from time to time and served them my homemade dishes.
 I was happy that our guests told me it was delicious.

 - Onigiri (rice ball)